-Credits: 1 or 2 semester course, 1 credit per semester.
-The nature of this course allows for two successive semesters of instruction, provided that defined standards are utilized.

-Fulfills requirement for 1 to 2 Fine Arts credits for Core 40 with Academic Honors Diploma Laboratory Course
+- •Recommended Grade Level: 9, 10, 11, 12 - •Recommended Prerequisites: none - Credits: 1 or 2 semester course, 1 credit per semester.
+The nature of this course allows for two successive semesters of instruction, provided that defined standards are utilized. - Counts as a Directed Elective or Elective for all diplomas - •Fulfills requirement for 1 to 2 Fine Arts credits for Core 40 with Academic Honors Diploma - Laboratory Course